Enya biography, profile and FAQ

 Loxian is a fictional language created by Roma Ryan.
 The language was created especially for Enya's music because Gaelic, Latin or English didn't seem to fit the particular mood of certain songs.
 The idea to create a fictional language was inspired by the previous use of Tolkien's fictional languages Quenya and Sindarin, used in the songs for the Lord of The Rings soundtrack.
 Roma Ryan has written a book called Water Shows the Hidden Heart about the how and why of Loxian.

 Was that Enya I heard?
 Is this song really an Enya song?

 Enya Lyrics lists every song that Enya has written, sung, or performed; look under the complete list of Enya songs.
 Be aware that several illegal sites and P2Ps networks offer songs which often wrongly attribute songs to Enya.
 For example, "Now We Are Free", "Gladiator Theme", "Harry's Game", and "Love Song" are often wrongly listed as Enya's music.
-A list of mislabeled songs can be found in the Enya Forum.

 How many records has she sold?